Ecwid/ecwid-api-docs/README.md

 # Changelog

+## June 18, 2018

+Added `defaultDisplayedPriceFormatted` and `compareToPriceFormatted` fields to products endpoint in Ecwid REST API.

+Now you can get the default displayed price and compare to price in a format merchant has set in store settings when getting info about products.
+[Learn more](https://developers.ecwid.com/api-documentation/products)

 ## June 15, 2018

 1) Added Store Front page description to the Ecwid REST API – `storeDescription`.
 Now it is possible to read and update the description of the main store page.
 [Learn more](https://developers.ecwid.com/api-documentation/store-information)